How to buy Nio (NIO) shares in Australia

-Over the last 12 months, Nio's shares have ranged in value from as little as US$2.22 up to US$66.99.
+Over the last 12 months, Nio's shares have ranged in value from as little as US$25.46 up to US$66.99.
 A popular way to gauge a stock's volatility is its "beta".

-NIO Limited designs, manufactures, and sells electric vehicles in the People's Republic of China, Hong Kong, the United States, the United Kingdom, and Germany.
-The company offers five, six, and seven-seater electric SUVs.
+NIO Inc. designs, develops, manufactures, and sells smart electric vehicles in China.
+The company offers five, six, and seven-seater electric SUVs, as well as smart electric sedans.
 It is also involved in the provision of energy and service packages to its users; marketing, design, and technology development activities; manufacture of e-powertrains, battery packs, and components; and sales and after sales management activities.
-In addition, the company offers charging solutions, including Power Home, a home charging solution; Power Swap, a battery swapping service; Power Mobile, a mobile charging service through charging trucks; Public Charger, a public fast charging solution; and Power Express, a 24-hour on-demand pick-up and drop-off charging service.
-Further, it provides value-added services, such as statutory and third-party liability insurance, and vehicle damage insurance through third-party insurers; repair and routine maintenance services; courtesy car services during lengthy repairs and maintenance; and roadside assistance, as well as data packages.
-NIO Limited has a strategic collaboration with Mobileye N.V. for the development of automated and autonomous vehicles; and collaboration agreements with various manufacturers for the manufacture of ES8, a six or seven-seater high-performance electric SUV.
-The company was formerly known as NextEV Inc. and changed its name to NIO Limited in July 2017.
-NIO Limited was founded in 2014 and is headquartered in Shanghai, China.
+In addition, the company offers power solutions, including Power Home, a home charging solution; Power Swap, a battery swapping service; Public Charger, a public fast charging solution; Power Mobile, a mobile charging service through charging vans; Power Map, an application that provides access to a network of public chargers and their real-time information; and One Click for Power valet service, where it offers vehicle pick up, charging, and return services.
+Further, it provides repair, maintenance, and bodywork services through its NIO service centers and authorized third-party service centers; statutory and third-party liability insurance, and vehicle damage insurance through third-party insurers; courtesy car services; and roadside assistance, as well as data packages; and auto financing services.
+Additionally, the company offers NIO Certified, a used vehicle inspection, evaluation, acquisition, and sales service.
+NIO Inc. has a strategic collaboration with Mobileye N.V. for the development of automated and autonomous vehicles for consumer markets.
+The company was formerly known as NextEV Inc. and changed its name to NIO Inc. in July 2017.
+NIO Inc. was founded in 2014 and is headquartered in Shanghai, China.

 Frequently asked questions